KING OF KINGS

 Edward Jones

-Love, glory, violence, exile, success, revenge, mafia, murder, betrayal, prison, kidnapping… Edward Jones’s story holds all the ingredients of the best gangster movies, films noir and great Hollywood frescoes.
-Add segregation and injustice, and we have a very explosive cocktail!
+Love, success, violence, revenge, mafia, murder, betrayal, prison, kidnapping...
+Edward Jones' story holds all the best ingredients of gangster movies.
+Add segregation and you have a very explosive cocktail!

-You’ve probably never heard of the word policy either, but chances are that you’ve played at least once in your life the state lottery.
-Policy, also known as the numbers game, was an illegal game controlled by African Americans, the so-called Policy Kings, in the first half of the century.
+Policy, also known as the numbers game, was an illegal game controlled by African Americans, the so-called Policy Kings.
 In this documentary, you’ll find out why they could never get it legalized and what happened afterwards...

 Mississippi 1907 : Reverend Edward Perry Jones, his wife Harriet and their three sons, Edward, George and Mack